wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 ### Prefab Implementation

 After setting up the configurations it's time for us to implement functionality for the prefab with code.
-This functionality will be imported later in out project.
+This functionality will be imported later in our project.

-1. In order to handle password flows, we need to create dialog box for password by using design dialog widget.
+1. To handle password flows, we need to create a Dialog box for password by using the Design Dialog widget.

 <img src={DialogBox} style={{width:"100%"}} /><br/><br/>

-2. Add a [custom file](https://docs.wavemaker.com/learn/react-native/custom-js-modules/#adding-custom-js-libraries), for the native implementation of PdfPreview, e.g, `PdfPreview.native.js`
+2. Add a [custom file](/learn/react-native/custom-js-modules/#adding-custom-js-libraries), for the native implementation of PdfPreview, e.g, `PdfPreview.native.js`

 :::note
-We don't support PdfPreview prefab on web
+We don't support PdfPreview prefab on the web
 :::

 ```javascript